atmajs/mask-node/readme.md

 #### Features overview

-- render Mask Templates, Components and other things on the server
+- NodeJS html renderer: mask templates, components, custom attributes, etc.
-- create all **meta information** for custom tags, attributes and utils, so that all components are proper initialized on the client
+- renders **meta information** for the custom tags, attributes and utils, so that all components are proper initialized on the client
 - serialize and deserialize models
-- **render modes** for components, attribute handlers and utils for all custom stuff - `server` / `client` or both (`server client`).
+- component **render mode** - `server` / `client` or `both` (_default_).

 #### Benefits
 - hide sensitive application parts in server-side-only components
-- front-end application startup performance - client receives plain html.
+- front-end application startup performance - client gets plain html.
 - SEO: Bots can crawl the application

 Short overview, how it works: